Danger Diamond

 0. No health hazard in case of normal contact.

-1. May cause temporary health damage.
+1. May cause temporary health problems.

-3. Short contact may cause serious poisoning
+3. Brief contact may cause serious poisoning.

 Red field – fire hazard/flammability